-In addition to providing collective task training exercises for Army Reserves Combat Support and Combat Service Support units, the 91st Training Division (Ops) also provides training to joint, combined, and active component forces.
-Training is constantly updated and revamped to provide Soldiers the best preparation for current conflicts to which Soldiers may be called to protect and defend the Constitution and preserve our freedoms.
+experience, develops new leaders and exercise our Army In addition to providing collective task training exercises Doctrine. for Army Reserves Combat Support and Combat Service Support units, the 91st Training Division (Ops) also provides We will remain the best Army in the World because we training to joint, combined, and active component forces. will continue to train better than anyone else.
+Leaders Training is constantly updated and revamped to provide must take advantage of the resources and environment Soldiers the best preparation for current conflicts to which provided here at Fort Hunter Liggett.
+Don't settle for any-Soldiers may be called to protect and defend the Constituthing less. tion and preserve our freedoms.

-I am a champion for LTG Tally's vision regarding Rally Point 32.
+Safety is always a priority.
+Thank you for the discipline I am a champion for LTG Tally's vision regarding Rally to make safety part of your daily checks and training.
+We must always remember that safety is a combat multiplier in Point 32.
 I encourage that every Soldier read the Rally Point 32 brochure.
-To restate the Chief of Army Reserves intent, it is to sustain a high-quality, all-volunteer, operational Army Reserve for Army and Joint Force missions at home and abroad.
-Our Soldiers, leaders, and units will couple vital military capabilities with civilian-acquired skills to provide strategic depth across the full range of military operations.
+To restate the Chief of Army Reserves intent, it protecting our force and resources. is to sustain a high-quality, all-volunteer, operational Army I would be remiss if I didn't stop to thank our Family Reserve for Army and Joint Force missions at home and members.
+In the words of Gen. Casey, "Families are serving abroad.
+Our Soldiers, leaders, and units will couple vital side by side with us, enduring our hardship, providing the military capabilities with civilian-acquired skills to provide unconditional love and support that truly makes our Army strategic depth across the full range of military operations. strong."
+To the Families, I salute.

-We are leaving a decade of deployments to Iraq and Afghanistan and moving into a period of uncertainty and complexity.
-Our exercises for training must confront that uncertainty in the future operational environment.
+We are leaving a decade of deployments to Iraq and Train hard and train safe.
+Afghanistan and moving into a period of uncertainty and Brig.
+Gen. Jon D. Lee complexity.
+Our exercises for training must confront that Commanding General uncertainty in the future operational environment.